 History

-The Peruvian Canadian Cultural Association, ACULPECA, was founded in March 31 of 1993 as a non-profit organization and under the Corporate Registry act of the Province of Alberta, Canada.
-ACULPECA resulted as a result of initial friendly conversations at various friends and family gatherings during the summer of 1992.
+The Peruvian Canadian Cultural Association, ACULPECA, was founded in March 31 of 1993 as a non-profit organization under the Corporate Registry act of the Province of Alberta, Canada.
+ACULPECA became as a result of initial friendly conversations at various friends and family gatherings during the summer of 1992.

 It was discovered back in 1990 that a few intents had previously been made of creating an organization for the Peruvian people resident in Edmonton and surrounding area.
 Amongst the various attempted groups were “El Tumi de Oro”, and other sport related and fundraising groups.
 These groups were useful during their moments but were not able to be sustained or progress for unknown reasons.